howardzhg/howardzhg/README.md

-# An Exhibition of a Hunger Artist
+# A Homepage of a challenge seeker

-Here is the blog of WHY: [https://einhungerkuenstler.github.io](https://einhungerkuenstler.github.io)

 ## Contents